catshout/casisp-runtime/README.md

 ### Linux

 - [Docker Engine for Linux](https://docs.docker.com/engine/install/)
-- User account casisp:casisp with the uid:gid 2000
+- User account casisp:casisp with the uid:gid 2000:2000
-- `create-casisp.sh`, `start-casisp.sh`, `stop-casisp.sh` and `deploy-service.sh` must be executable
+- all `*.sh` scripts must be executable
 - Base directory `/var/casisp` with the copy of [var/casisp](var/casisp)

 ## Setup the Apache Camel runtime